jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!-- Have Kortney create a similar image.
 We dont have copyright to this one.
 Just grabbed it off the web-->
 <!-- simplify this text and synch with image created by Kortney-->

-Personal sensing has been supercharged by smartphones and the data that they collect about us through their many sensors and logs
+Personal sensing has been supercharged by smartphones and the data that they passively collect about us as we use them.

-Smartphones log our personal communications by phone calls and text messages.
-Facebook posts and other social media activities are often created or viewed through our smartphones.
+We use our smartphones to make phone calls and text messages.
+These communications are stored in logs.
+We often access and post to our social media accounts from our smartphones.

 Smartphone-embedded sensors know our moment-by-moment location and activity level.
 Sensors can even detect other people, or at least their smartphones, in our immediate environment.
-And much of this is done passively without any burden to us other then carrying and using our smartphones as we typically do.

 Personal sensing involves capturing all this information and using it to understand our recent experiences, preferences, and behaviors.
 It can be used to predict how we feel right now, and even how we may feel or behave in the future.